krpatter-intc/ag-grid/README.md

 -   Make sure to use wsl/bash for clone and install so that line endings are good
 -   Make sure to use node `20.10.0` or newer
--   `yarn install` or ? `npm install --force` (check notes/errors below for details)
-    -   I'm not confident on whether to use npm or yarn for the install (though there is clearly an existing yarn.lock)
+-   `yarn install` - this can take overnight

 ## Summary